Tokenization – a solution to the problem of the aging art market

 Who stands to benefit from the tokenization of art, and why aren’t traditional artists the only ones to do so?

-Kevin Abosch, a conceptual artist known, among other things, for successfully selling a picture of potato, has been selling his virtual art since early 2018.
-At some point he discovered with a surprise that buyers were willing to pay for something that was essentially a string of code.
+Kevin Abosch, a conceptual artist known, among other things, for successfully selling a picture of a potato, has been selling his virtual art since early 2018.
+At some point, he discovered with a surprise that buyers were willing to pay for something that was essentially a string of code.
 If there was some sort of bigger, artistic idea behind it.

 Memes are free?
 Not anymore